 Many building owners are tempted to completely replace all damaged wood.
 However, in many cases this is an expensive option, when a quality restoration by trained woodworking experts will give you the quality results you need for a lot less money.

 What are your wood refurbishing service options?

-A professional wood refurbishing service provider such as Mid America Metals will have expertise and experience in restoring many types of wood:
+A professional wood refurbishing service provider such as Mid America Specialty Services will have expertise and experience in restoring many types of wood:

 Highly trained wood refurbishing crews should have traditional woodworking expertise as well as knowledge of how to use modern technologies to create superior results.

 Depending on the extent of the damage and the type of wood surface in question, different types of wood refurbishing may be appropriate in different situations.

 - One-time project.
 A one-time wood refinishing or touch-up might be all you need if the damage is not extensive and ongoing maintenance is not required.
 A one-time complete restoration might be needed for more extensive damage.

 - Monthly wood maintenance program.
 Perhaps you have wood surfaces that get a lot of traffic, or get exposed to bad weather like rain, snow, or extreme temperatures.
 In that case, it’s best not to wait until damage accumulates to an unacceptable level.
 A regular monthly building maintenance program may include regularly scheduled touch-ups, monthly cleaning and polishing, and occasional complete restorations performed in a timely fashion.

 - Complete restoration.
 If a small touch-up isn’t enough, a complete restoration may be in order.
 This involves five main steps:

 - Repairing damaged areas